codingrehab/podcasts/posts/2017-03-26-exceptions.markdown

 So either we need to catch the exception and see if we can do something about it, or perhaps we could just let the exception bubble up to the next `catch`.

-Beign honest though, we do not want to let a `NumberFormatException` escape from our function because it has meaning in the function context but not outside.
+Being honest though, we do not want to let a `NumberFormatException` escape from our function because is meaningful to the function context but not outside.

 We can not avoid dealing with the exception.
 Maybe we could return a new type that is a bit more helpful, like perhaps a `Maybe<int>` or `PossibleResult<int>` instance that would help us take a decision without involving `try` and `catch`.